yoeo/guesslang/docs/typehints.rst

 Benefits of type hints
 ^^^^^^^^^^^^^^^^^^^^^^

-The cummulated benefits of type hints are:
+The overall benefits of type hints are:

 * Being able to run type checkers, and **statically validate Python code**.
 * Write code that can be easily understood and **maintained**.